-Life expectancy at age 65 in Portugal decline for the second consecutive three-year period.
+Life expectancy at age 65 in Portugal declined for the second consecutive three-year period.
 This will determine the pension age for 2024 in the country.

 Statistic Portugal published on November 29 the provisional value of life expectancy at age 65 for the three-year period 2020-2022.
-Every year this estimates has an influence on pensions in Portugal.
+Every year this estimate has an influence on pensions in Portugal.

 The value is calculated annually within a 3-year span, based this year on the deaths registered in 2020, 2021 and a statistical projection for 2022 from January to October data.

 Results are yet provisional but this is likely the second consecutive three-year period in which Portuguese seniors’ life expectancy.
 This is mostly due to the deaths caused by the COVID-19 pandemic during the two periods.